RobCoutel/NapSAT/README.md

 ```
 This will generate the build files and compile the project with debug flags.
 The executable will be located in the build folder.
 In debug mode, the executable will be named `modulariT-SAT-dbg`.
 This executable aggressively checks for invariant violations and will be much slower than the release version.

-### Options
-A few compilation options are available.
-For the time being, they must be modified in the `src/SAT-config.hpp` file.
-The following options are available:
-- `LOG_LEVEL`: The log level of the solver.
-The higher the level, the more verbose the solver will be.
-The default value is 0.
-- `STATS`: Whether or not to collect statistics about the solving process.
-The default value is 0.
-- `DEBUG_CLAUSE`: If this option is enabled, the solver will print information about the clause whose ID is equal to the value of `DEBUG_CLAUSE`.
-The default value is 0 (prints nothing).

 ## Usage
 Building the project will generate two executables in the build folder: `modulariT-SAT` and `test-SAT`.
 The first one is the SAT solver itself and the second one is the unit tests executable.